Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area around Lake Heights, the suburb's population is estimated at approximately 4,211 as of February 2026.
-This reflects an increase of 106 people since the 2021 Census, which reported a population of 4,105.
-The change is inferred from AreaSearch's estimation of Lake Heights' resident population at 4,124 following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,583 persons per square kilometer, placing Lake Heights in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade ending in 2021, Lake Heights demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
+Based on analysis of ABS population updates for the broader area, the estimated population of Lake Heights as of May 2026 is around 4,007.
+This reflects a decrease of 98 people since the 2021 Census, which reported a population of 4,105 people.
+The change is inferred from the resident population of 3,988 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, along with an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,458 persons per square kilometer, placing Lake Heights in the upper quartile relative to national locations assessed by AreaSearch.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population